charliedevelopment/vagrant-craft-environment/README.md

 ### Snapshots

 VirtualBox as a provider supports [snapshots](https://www.vagrantup.com/docs/cli/snapshot.html). **Make sure to _ALWAYS_ run these commands with the --no-provision flag**, otherwise the initialization script will run again, which _will_ cause issues.
-Keep in mind as well, that **snapshots will not restore the `/var/www` (`workspace`) folder**, so their utility in development may be low.
+Keep in mind as well, that **snapshots will not restore the `/var/www` (`workspace`) directory**, so their utility in development may be low.
 If you want a copy of a project to fall back to, you will need to copy it manually.

 ## Site Development

 Working with the contents of a Craft site that are synced to a git repository is relatively straightforward.
-Craft excludes content that isn't necessary from the repository by default, such as the `/vendor` folder, or the contents of the `/html/cpresources` folder.
+Craft excludes content that isn't necessary from the repository by default, such as the `/vendor` directory, or the contents of the `/html/cpresources` directory.

-Generally these repositories contain the data mapped to the web root, so you would normally clone the repository into the Craft install, but you can't clone a git repository to a non-empty folder.
+Generally these repositories contain the data mapped to the web root, so you would normally clone the repository into the Craft install, but you can't clone a git repository to a non-empty directory.
 An easy solution would be to clone to another location, then copy the files in.

-> For convenience, and for reference if setting up automation, there is a script in the `/setup` folder called `site-setup.sh` that assists with this process.
-Call it from a terminal (or something like the git bash, on Windows) while within your Vagrant environment folder on the host, passing it the repository path.
+> For convenience, and for reference if setting up automation, there is a script in the `/setup` directory called `site-setup.sh` that assists with this process.
+Call it from a terminal (or something like the git bash, on Windows) while within your Vagrant environment directory on the host, passing it the repository path.

 ```bash
 # Set up a site from a repository automatically.